haggen/bannerlord-module-template/README.md

 Once everything is installed, launch VSCode, install the most popular C# extension and follow any instructions.

-Finally clone this repository somewhere, open the folder in VSCode and replace every instance of the following, and you're good to go.
+Finally clone this repository somewhere, open the folder in VSCode, replace every instance of the following, and you're good to go.
 Remember to rename the files as well.

 - `ExampleModule` with the actual module name.
 - `YourName` with, you guessed it, your name.